KayLerch/alexa-meets-polly/README.md

 17 different languages.

 __Important note__
-Polly released the contrast-parameter and aligned bitrates of audiostreams.
+Polly now provides the dynamic range compression SSML-tag and aligned bitrates of audiostreams.
 This removes the burden of manually converting Polly-mp3 using ffmpeg in order to comply with audio setting and volume requirements of Alexa.
 That being said, step 7 to 9 aren't necessary anymore.

 ![](docs/solution-architecture.png)